Glow in the Dark Table Top Resin/Epoxy

 Mix and stir the epoxy as recommended.
 Add glow in the dark or UV powder to the mixed epoxy and stir very well.
 Pour the mix as instructed by the manufacturer.
 The pigment will settle to the bottom and it will leave you with a clear glossy top.

 Any ratio powder to resin will result in a glow.
 We recommend doing a small test first.
-Start at 1 part powder : 4 parts resin.
+Start at 1 part powder to 4 parts resin.
 You can add more or less powder as you wish.
-A higer pigment ratio to resin will glow better.
+A higher pigment ratio to resin will glow better.
 Or add additional layers.
-If you use fine powder under 20 microns, then stir extra good to avoid clumping.
+Glow powder of 50 microns or bigger works best.
 Since the pigment settles to the bottom one can easily use bigger particle sizes for a better glow.

 The product come with the manufacturer instructions.
 You can also watch a video on this product below.
 If you have any questions feel free to contact us.

 Envirotex Lite is a water clear reactive polymer compound.
 It cures to a thick, glossy coating in about 8 hours at 70°F, and reaches full strength and toughness in about 48 hours.
 This durable, resilient material requires no polishing to produce a high gloss.
 One coat is all that is usually required for a deep attractive finish, however, two or more coats maybe applied one over the other by simply wiping the surface with a clean cloth and alcohol prior to re-coating.